Connection shouldn’t cost you your identity.

 The patterns that show up in your relationships didn’t come from nowhere.
 The way you attach and communicate makes complete sense when you understand what it’s protecting.
 These are things you learned to keep you safe, the problem is they’re no longer serving you.

-I work with anxiety online in Liverpool and across the UK, using an integrative approach that combines Psychotherapy and Hypnotherapy (working with both the conscious and unconscious).
+I work with relationship difficulties online in Liverpool and across the UK, using an integrative approach that combines Psychotherapy and Hypnotherapy which means more ways to help you get where you want to be.

 We look at how your early experiences shaped the way you relate, and how those patterns are showing up now in your closest relationships.
 We work with the beliefs you carry about yourself and others, the responses that get triggered in moments of closeness or conflict, and the parts of you that learned love isn’t safe.
 This way, change happens not just in how you think about relationships, but also in how you experience them.